lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 ## Batch Jobs

 Working interactively using `srun` and `salloc` is a good starting point for testing and compiling.
-But, as soon as you leave the testing stage, we highly recommand you to use batch jobs.
+But, as soon as you leave the testing stage, we highly recommend you to use batch jobs.
 Batch jobs are encapsulated within [job files](#job-files) and submitted to the batch system using `sbatch` for later execution.
 A job file is basically a script holding the resource requirements, environment settings and the commands for executing the application.
 Using batch jobs and job files